Education Planning for Military Children in 2026: What is a 529 Plan?

 Flexibility Across States and Borders

 One of the biggest advantages of a 529 plan is its flexibility.
-Unlike state-sponsored scholarships or tuition assistance programs, 529 plans can be used at any eligible institution – not just in-state schools.
+Unlike state-sponsored scholarships or tuition assistance programs, 529 plans can be used at any eligible institution, not just in-state schools.
 This includes most accredited U.S. colleges and universities and many international institutions that participate in Title IV federal student aid programs.

 Open Contributions from Family and Friends

 Another advantage of 529 plans is that anyone can contribute.
-Parents, grandparents, godparents, aunts, uncles, or even friends can all support a beneficiary’s education by making contributions to the account.
+Parents, grandparents, godparents, aunts, uncles, or even friends can all support a student’s education by making contributions to the account.
 This open structure is particularly helpful for military families, who often rely on broader support networks.

 Financial Advantages for Affluent Military Families